clairemariec/clairemariec/README.md

 What books are on your bookshelf that you'd recommend?
 <!--

+## About Me

+A passionate QA Engineer with growing experience specializing in testing.
+Committed to delivering high-quality software by employing comprehensive testing methodologies and a commitment to learning how to automate repetitive tasks.

+**Technical Skills:**

+* **Test Automation Tools:** Postman, Playwright

+* **Programming Languages:** JavaScript, Typescript

+* **Testing Frameworks:** Cucumber

+**Testing Philosophy:**

+* Risk-based testing approach to prioritize critical functionalities.

+* Strong focus on user experience and accessibility testing.

+* Continuous integration and automated regression testing for rapid feedback loops.

+**Project Highlights:**

+* [Project Name]: Successfully implemented comprehensive test suite for a large e-commerce platform, leading to significant reduction in post-release defects.

+* [Project Name]: Developed automated UI tests for a complex mobile app, improving testing efficiency by [X%]

+**Contribution Guidelines:**

+* Fork this repository and create a new branch for your contributions.

+* Submit pull requests with clear descriptions of changes made.

+**Contact:**

+* Email: [yclairemcollis@gmail.com]

+* LinkedIn: [your_linkedin_profile]
 **clairemariec/clairemariec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: